britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.4 =
+* Refactored the login form.
+This should fix a lot of issues with wordpress.com and other incompatibilities with plugins
+* Fixed issue with content restriction and Woocommerce products adding extra html

 = 2.8.3 =
 * Usability improvements and some name changes
 * Refactored manage fields dropdown to be more user friendly